oxsecurity/megalinter/docs/reporters/JsonReporter.md

 # JSON Reporter

-Generates a full execution log in JSON format witin a file named **mega-linter-report.json** , located in report folder
+Generates a full execution log in JSON format within a file named **mega-linter-report.json** , located in report folder

 This reporter **is deactivated by default**.